KINGSTON TWP. — The concept of going green to save green has served the Dallas Area Municipal Authority well.

 “Recycling rates are based on market values for the materials,” Feher said.
 “Paper and cardboard rates can be different than glass and plastic.”

-This revenue source is turned back to the authority to help offset costs and keep annual recycling fees steady.
+This revenue source is turned back into the Authority to help offset costs and keep annual recycling fees steady.

 The composting facility is open to all residents of Dallas and Harveys Lake boroughs, Kingston, Lehman and Dallas townships, he said.
 Clean leaf and yard waste up to 12 inches in diameter are accepted, Feher said.